 And the statistics show that, generally, employers are willing to listen.
-According to a survey of 160,000 workers conducted by payscale.com only 37% of had ever asked for a raise…yet of those 37%, around 70% received a raise after requesting one.
+According to a survey of 160,000 workers conducted by payscale.com, only 37% had ever asked for a raise…yet of that 37%, around 70% received a raise after requesting one.
 The odds are in your favor!

 If that doesn’t get you what you want, it’s important to be prepared with Step #4.

 I kept my resignation letter in my locked top drawer for a month, waiting for the opportunity to ask for a raise.
 Just knowing that the letter was there, ready to be used, gave me the confidence to negotiate powerfully for exactly what I wanted.
 Ultimately I didn’t have to use the letter just then—in fact, nobody knew it existed.
 Only I knew I was prepared to walk away at a moment’s notice, and that was the ace up my sleeve.

 Ideally, you should have another job offer or at least a solid expression of interest from another company.
 This sort of safety net not only relieves your stress but can give your presentation and bargaining skills a major boost.
 You don’t necessarily need to bring up that other offer during negotiations; however, if you do, be prepared for your boss to call you on it.
 That’s when the letter in the locked drawer comes in handy.